 Protective Order

 A protective order is a court order that can make someone who has hurt an adult or teenager keep away from that person's home, school or place of work.
 A minor can ask for a protective order against a partner, parent or household member who is physically hurting of threatening him/her.
-Victims of family violence, sexual assault or abuse, indecent assault, stalking and trafficking may seek protective orders.
+Victims of family violence, sexual assault or abuse, indecent assault, stalking, trafficking, and burglary may seek protective orders.

 If an offender is sent to prison and was the subject of a protective order, the protective order may be extended.
 Please contact the Texas Legal Service Center's Crime Victim's Program at (844) 303-7233 (SAFE) or the Texas Advocacy Project at (800) 374-4673 (HOPE) for assistance.